-Now open the Layers window in the snapshot directly below by clicking the Layers button at the top right of the window.
+Now open the Layers window, as in the snapshot directly below, by clicking the Layers button at the top right of the window.
 Alternatively, press the F7 hotkey to open it.
 That shows you all the layers you’ve set up.

 The image at the bottom of the window is the background layer.
-However, you can always alter that by selecting the background image thumbnail and pressing the Move Layer Up button.
+However, you can always switch the layers up by selecting the background image thumbnail and pressing the Move Layer Up button.
 That swaps the two layers around so the previous background becomes the foreground layer.

 Click the check boxes beside both images if they’re not already selected.
-Then make sure you select the image thumbnail at the top of the Layers window with cursor as in the shot above.
-Click the Properties button at the bottom right corner of window to open Layer Properties in the snapshot below.
+Then select the image thumbnail at the top of the Layers window with the cursor as in the screenshot above.
+Click the Properties button at the bottom right corner of the window to open Layer Properties as in the snapshot below.

 That window includes an Opacity bar.
 The bar has a default 255 value so that there’s no layer transparency.
 Now you can change that by dragging the bar further to the left as shown in the shot below.